-If you are looking to introduce principle-based leadership in your hospital, your leaders should read Management on the Mend.
+If you are looking to introduce principle-based leadership in your hospital, your leadership should read Management on the Mend.

 Worldwide, the best healthcare organizations have senior managers who lead by example at the front lines of care, delivering better healthcare in an era of continuous change and ever-increasing expectations.
 These thriving healthcare systems also engage staff at every level to solve problems and embrace change.

 John Toussaint, MD, who in his seminal book On the Mend chronicled how a large cradle-to-grave health system revolutionized the way care is delivered, now addresses how healthcare organizations everywhere can successfully transition to lean healthcare, creating better value for patients while eliminating waste from the system.

 Management on the Mend: The Healthcare Executive Guide to System Transformation details a model for lean transformation that shows leaders how to embrace an operating and management system that accomplishes the reciprocal goals of a) empowering all frontline caregivers to practice medicine while finding and solving problems and b) empowering all managers and executives to support the work of the frontline caregivers.

 “Achieving these dual goals requires a complete cultural transformation,” notes Dr. Toussaint.
 He explains, “Fundamentally, the two jobs available in a lean organization are a problem solver and problem solver support staff.
 Most healthcare organizations could not look more different from this lean model.”

 Through the lens of 11 diverse organizations, Management on the Mend illustrates how the following essential steps transform healthcare organizations into lean organizations: